Things to Eat in Kelantan and Terengganu that You'll Love!

 Literally translated to “trading rice”, Nasi Dagang is yet another Malay-Thai fusion dish.
 Made of glutinous rice steamed in coconut milk, spicy tuna fish curry, hard-boiled eggs and pickled vegetables, this dish might startle you when you realise that it is meant for breakfast in Terengganu!

-It is also considered as a festive dish served in the morning of Eid ul-Fitr.
-Remember to ask the locals for location of the best Nasi Dagang!
+It is also considered a festive dish served on the morning of Eid ul-Fitr.
+Remember to ask the locals for the location of the best Nasi Dagang!

 A good accompanying dish for Nasi Dagang is definitely Gulai Darat.
 This fish curry dish is made of tuna, salmon or mackerel and a Malay-style curry – from coconut milk mixed with traditional Malay spices such as lemongrass, galangal, chilli paste, and turmeric.